larkintuckerllc/narrow-cms-example/README.md

 Using the commented file "./public/index.html" as an example, include the NarrowCMS Client requirements.

-Using the commented file "./public/js/app.js" as an example, implement NarrowCMS in ones AngularJS application.
+Using the commented files "./public/index.html" and "./public/js/app.js" as an example, implement NarrowCMS in ones AngularJS application.

 ## api reference